 Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Foundation for Life Sciences 1979 as the Suntory Institute for Bioorganic Research.
 The Institute promotes research and disseminating academics of life science and its fusional area of bioorganic science.
 It currently nurtures university professors and other researchers that play active roles on the frontline.

 The world has begun to discover the health components of sesame in Sesamin and the biosynthesized coryneform bactermium of Sesamin as well as Sesaminol antioxidants included in sesame seeds.
-Moreover, the gene controlling the contour shape of leaves is also now known.
-In addition to these discoveries, Suntory has published the results from a large number of research studies in notable scientific journals.
+Also, the gene controlling the contour shape of leaves and the blue formation mechanism created through interaction between flower pigment and flavonoid glycoside are also now known.
+These and many other research results are published in prominent academic papers.
+In addition, joint researchers and front-line researchers are invited to hold debriefing sessions annually.

 Suntory Presents Beethoven’s 9th with a Cast of 10,000–Spreading the Joy of Singing Together

-The wide ranging event went beyond the borders of the region and surpassed generations with the participation of 10,000 people of all ages from elementary school students to people in the silver years of their life with the expansion of the lesson venue as an opportunity to experience the joy of singing and the excellence of classical music.
+The wide ranging event went beyond the borders of the region and surpassed generations with the participation of 10,000 people of all ages and nationalities with the expansion of the lesson venue as an opportunity to experience the joy of singing and the excellence of classical music.

 In 2011 to 2013, Tohoku venue, which was linked live with the Osaka-jyo Hall, was also set as a part of an activity to support the recovery from the Great East Japan Earthquake.
 In 2014, 150 people from Iwate, Miyagi and Fukushima prefectures were invited to the Osaka-jyo Hall.